How can I prepare for my Small Claims Court Hearing?

-Small Claims Court in Santa Cruz County
+Small Claims Court Locations for Santa Cruz County

 In Santa Cruz County, small claims court cases are heard in 2 courthouses across the County.
 The website for Santa Cruz County Superior court is: www.santacruzcourt.org.
 Here are the locations: